xetters/CSE3CAP_Team_InkSight_Project/ReadMe.md

 - The application runs on **port 3000** by default
 - Python analysis is performed via a spawned subprocess, so Python must be accessible in your system PATH
 - File uploads are handled in-memory using `multer`
+- Text extraction from DOCX files is handled by the `mammoth` library
 - **Sentiment analysis**: Currently uses random data for testing.
 To integrate FastText/NLP, replace the `analyze_sentiment()` function in `api/utils/sentiment.py`